toostn/topic-do/README.md

     }
   })
   .add({
-     // It can also haz an timeout generator function
+    // It can also be triggered by a timeout function
+    // The schedule function should at any invocation return the number of
+    // milliseconds until next invocation of the do function
+    // It is called initially, then typically after the do function has been
+    // executed.
     schedule: () => { return 30000; },  // Every 30 seconds (sort of...)
     do: (cache, broker) => { // Obviously timeouts have no topic or message return [